 We got to Whiteman without any issues.
 At Whiteman we looked at the weather reports and forecasts of both Palomar and Montgomery.
 It was quite obvious that we would not get to these airports today.
 Both were IFR only… So, next stop: Gillespie; it’s close to both Palomar (about 30 minutes) and Montgomery (about 10 minutes) and both the weather report and forecast were looking good for that airport.
 In order to get to Gillespie, we need to overfly Los Angeles… and that’s a big place with a lot of airports.
 Several VFR routes are available and we discussed to follow one of them that would take us over the city on the east side.
 But just after takeoff, ATC took over: fly this track, that track, etc. Fabulous!
 We are overflying one of the biggest cities without any problems.
 We hear Lex and Max struggling over the radio; but in the end everyone ends up at Gillespie.

 That’s it for today.
-Have a look at the pictures and the tracks of today:
+Have a look at the pictures of today: Flying from Monterey (KMRY) to Gillespie Field (KSEE) and the tracks of today: